Excel Formula Protection

 - Protect the worksheet.

-Now, after you have observed the necessary steps, let’s go through all the details of how to lock formulas in Excel.
+Now let’s go through all of the details on how to lock formulas in Excel.

 Step 1 – Unlock all of the cells in the worksheet